Samsung Experience Home Missing Icons/Widgets (Fix)

 Should I use “aggressive battery saver” tools to fix this?
 No. These tools often create the problem by restricting background activity, which is exactly what widgets need.

 Why do my icons look different after a fix?
-Because the system may rebuild defaults or revert to system icons when it detects inconsistency.
+The system may rebuild defaults or revert to system icons when it detects inconsistency.
 Stick with trusted themes and keep it simple until stability returns.

 Last updated: June 1, 2026